lmfarley10/analytics-ai/aidp-lakehouse/create-lakehouse/create-lakehouse.md

 ## Task 1: Create Autonomous AI Lakehouse

+> **Note for Shared Labs:** In a shared lab environment, skip provisioning a new ADB instance and use the pre-provisioned shared instance provided by your instructor.
+Log in as your assigned user.

 1. Log in to your cloud tenancy and navigate to Oracle AI Database > Autonomous AI Database

 ![AI Database](./images/ai-database.png)